LibraryOfCongress/seeing-lost-enclaves/faq.md

 ## Who is the intended audience of this work?

 My work centers on the meanings of these histories and places to descendants, Chinese Americans, and Asian Americans more broadly, and I especially hope to work together with fellow Asian Americans who share my interest in unearthing early histories and stories of erased communities across the country.
-As the project progresses, and especially in relation to histories of other erased communities of color, I also seek to expand the scope to include members of such communities.
+As the project progresses, and especially in relation to histories of other erased communities of color–Black, Brown, Indigenous, Queer–I also seek to expand the scope to include members of such communities.

 ## Will you be working with histories of Chinatowns only, or other erased neighborhoods of color as well?